catalyst-team/classification/README.md

 - `bce.yml` using `BCEWithLogits` Loss
 - `focal.yml` using `FocalLossMultiClass` Loss

+For your future experiments framework provides powerful configs allow to optimize configuration of the whole pipeline of classification in a controlled and reproducible way.

 ## 4. Results
 All results of all experiments can be found locally in `WORKDIR`, by default `catalyst.classification/logs`.
 Results of experiment, for instance `catalyst.classification/logs/logdir-191010-141450-c30c8b84`, contain: